keshavpj1711/Interpretor-in-Go/README.md

 # Learning-GO
-In this repo i will be learning GO, by creating an interpreter.
+In this repo I will be learning GO, by creating an interpreter for our programming language Monkey.
+The Syntax for Monkey is as specified in the book.